Setareh Law

 Dash Cams and Other Monitoring Devices

 Most commercial vehicles utilize dash cams or other monitoring devices to ensure their drivers are conducting themselves safely.
-The data from such devices can be submitted as evidence.
+The data from such devices can be submitted as evidence, especially in cases involving a speeding motorist.

 GPS data can be used to calculate speed by dividing the distance driven by how long it took to drive that distance.